Freeyourgadget/Gadgetbridge/README.md

 * Pebble, Pebble Steel, Pebble Time, Pebble Time Steel, Pebble Time Round
 * Mi Band, Mi Band 1A, Mi Band 1S (experimental)

+***THE PEBBLE 2 AND PEBBLE TIME 2 ARE CURRENTLY NOT SUPPORTED.
+ADDING SUPPORT IS HIGH-PRIORITY BUT WE CANNOT GIVE YOU AN ETA!***

 ## Features (Pebble)

 * Incoming calls notification and display